shoval-ba/S-wear-store/README.md

 Like almost every women I really like shoppping online , it's more easy , you just need to scroll in the web and pick your clothes.
 I decided that I wan't to do it my self.
 In my store I store all the clothes in the database and to every cloth there is diffrent sizes and diffrent quantity from any size.
-I also save the users and there cart and there favorites and even there orders if they order some clothes.
+I also save the users and there cart and there favorites and even there orders if they order some clothes. :briefcase:

 ## Technology
 #### Client side :